 Caen Hill in Devizes (Wiltshire)

 Devizes?
-Never heard?
-No, you don’t necessarily have to know the place.
+Wiltshire?
+Have you ever heard of this town?
+You don’t necessarily have to know the place.
 Located in rural Wiltshire, about 150 km from London, however, this is a great engineering achievement of the late 18th century.
-In 1794, the 87-mile Kennet and Avon Canal was built, a waterway for the then highly popular Narrow Boats.
-But there was a hill in the way of this connection, which is so important for freight transport: Caen Hill near the municipality of Devices.
+The 87-mile Kennet and Avon Canal was built in 1794, a waterway for the then highly popular Narrow Boats.
+However, there was a hill in the way of this connection, which is so important for freight transport: Caen Hill near the municipality of Devizes.
 The builder John Rennie had to find a way to transport the boats over this “mountain”.
 He found this in the form of 29 locks, 16 of which are in a rather unique arrangement close together.
 This made it possible to overcome the 72 meters of altitude in “only” 5 to 6 hours duration per passage.
 Completed in 1810, the last cargo boat operated here only in 1948.
-After an extensive refurbishment, the so-called “Flight of Locks” is very popular with the countless private narrow boats and a more than grateful photo motif.
+After an extensive refurbishment, the so-called “Flight of Locks” is very popular with the countless private narrow boats and is a satisfying photo opportunity.
 A small brochure is available for visitors.

 The flight of locks from Caen Hill in Devizes from below